alphapone/brkldbis/README.md

 GET: 115606.94 requests per second, p50=0.207 msec
 ```

-Config command is not implemented in brkldis and therefore ERROR about CONFIGwas logged in command output.
+Config command is not implemented in brkldis and therefore ERROR about CONFIG was logged in command output.

 ```
              Requests per second